Fernando-Hiibner/console-chess/README.md

 I -> Debug tool (Left as a cheat) that opens a menu to insert pieces on cursor position;
 O - > Debug tool (Left as a cheat) that deletes a piece;

+## IMPORTANT!!:
+If your chess start in a really bizarre shape, resize the screen to fit the exactly the chessboard size.
+(Chessboard size is 8x8)

 ## Images:
 ### Game View: